 A diminished value claim, if successful, allows you to get compensation for the difference in the value of your vehicle before versus after the accident.

-Five key things to know about diminished value claims are:
+Five key things to know about diminished value claims in California are:

 - what they recover,